-This is THE BEST and most authentic German onion pie recipe (called Zwiebelkuchen in Germany) that I have to make at least once every fall!
-I have perfected this popular fall baking recipe over the last 5 years for you, so you don't have to think twice about making it.
-Follow my easy steps to make a simple yeast dough, then add in an addictive onion filling made with cream, eggs, and top with smoky bacon.
-We eat it as a main course with a side salad or as a side for the holidays.
+German onion pie (called Zwiebelkuchen in Germany) is what I need to make at least once every fall!
+I have perfected this popular onion cake recipe over the last 7 years for you, so you don't have to think twice about making it.

 Ingredients

 - Onions.
 I use yellow onions for my onion pie.
+Sweet onions or white onions will work, too.

 - Heavy cream.
 It makes the filling super creamy and delicious!
 No regrets.